jamiemill/mdtools/README.md

 could write documents for clients in markdown, and then deliver a nice looking HTML page with a clickable table of contents.

-At the moment the only command is `format` which converts markdown into a pretty HTML page with some basic styles.
+At the moment the only command is `format` which converts markdown into HTML while wrapping with a user-defined HTML template (e.g. for adding company header/footer).

+The default template has some nice basic styles for headings, text, body width, codeblocks etc.

 It can also optionally generate a clickable table of contents from the document headings outline.